Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 10 Juli 2025 04.27.31 UTC
+- WIB: Kamis, 10 Juli 2025 05.30.32 UTC
-- WITA: Kamis, 10 Juli 2025 05.27.31 UTC
+- WITA: Kamis, 10 Juli 2025 06.30.32 UTC
-- WIT: Kamis, 10 Juli 2025 06.27.31 UTC
+- WIT: Kamis, 10 Juli 2025 07.30.32 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: friendship
+Kategori: success